11 Top-Rated Tourist Attractions in Charlottetown

 Address: 145 Richmond Street, Charlottetown

-At the beginning of Kent Street in Charlottetown stands Beaconsfield.
-The elegant villa was designed by W. C. Harris and built in 1877 with lace-like wooden decoration, a mansard roof, and a graceful dome.
+The elegant villa of Beaconsfield was designed by W. C. Harris and built in 1877 with lace-like wooden decoration, a mansard roof, and a graceful dome.
 The mustard-yellow building is a prime example of Victorian architecture, and the interior design and furnishings of this lovely old house make a tour well worthwhile.

 It now houses the Prince Edward Island Museum and Heritage Foundation and a bookshop, which specializes in publications relating to the island.
 From time to time, exhibitions of local history, lectures, and concerts are held here.